 Instructions: Enter a bar card number, the number of cases for each category, and the total amount paid to the attorney.
+If you enter a valid Bar Card number, the attorney name should appear.
+If the Attorney Name field says that the name was "not found", the Bar Card is most likely invalid.
 Then click on the "Save" button.
-The screen will refresh with the name populated based the bar card number.
-A new line will be provided to enter an additional attorney.
-Click on "Save" and then click on "Close" when you are done.
+The screen will refreshed and a new line will be provided to enter an additional attorney.
+You may select the sort order in the drop down.
+Click on "Save" to update your changes and then click on "Close" when you are done.
+Click on Load Previous to add attorneys reporting for this court in the previous year.